tylervvo/katacoda-scenarios/dd-201/step1.md

 Then run the command `./postlogs.py 50 &`{{execute}}

-You will now be able to see logs being sent to the Datadog app.
+This will send logs to Datadog simulating shopping cart activity.

 Let's generate traffic to the Storedog app using the [GoReplay](https://github.com/buger/goreplay) utility by running the command `./gor --input-file-loop --input-file requests_0.gor --output-http "http://localhost:3000"`{{execute}}